Release Date: January, 2022

-“Why do I need to know this?”
+“Who the hell is Magus?
+Why do I need to know this?”

 McChafin swiveled his leather chair around.

-“Magus Sammada killed your brother.”
+“Magus Sammada killed your brother!”

 McChafin pointed to another screen.
 “This data places Sammada, the person Interpol was tracking, in the same area as Gary when…” McChafin didn't finish.